 Why use this?

-To be fully effective this should be developed in line with the development of laws/planning regulations around habitat 'zoning' to encourage habitat continuity and species corridors across the landscape.
+This clause promotes nature based solutions and biodiversity in landscape architect appointments and/ or building contracts, on land that might otherwise be used in a carbon intensive or unsustainable way.
+To be fully effective, the use of this drafting should be aligned with the development of laws/ planning regulations around habitat ‘zoning’ to encourage habitat continuity and species corridors across the landscape.

 Disclaimer - please read